kkabala/MarketCheckoutComponent/README.md

 	- There should be a possibility to get the data about sold products and applied discounts
 	- There should be a possibility to print bills to clients (in text form list of all products with the prices and applied discounts)
 	- The library should not use any external storage/interaction sources (like db, file, web service)
+	- The library should be created using TDD approach